$6,795 | Completing Grades 9–12

 We say our goodbyes and fly out of Marrakech, carrying home the stories, friendships, and impact of the past two weeks.

-• We stay in a mix of local guesthouses, traditional riads, and a desert camp.
+• We stay in a mix of local guesthouses, traditional riads, and one night at a desert camp in the Sahara.

 Group Rooms